kubeshop/testkube-cloud-charts/charts/testkube-enterprise/docs/README.md

 ## Configuration

 ### Docker images

+**NOTE**: As of November 2023, Testkube Enterprise Docker images are publicly available, so no additional config is needed, but this section can be helpful if you want to re-publish the images to your own private Docker registry.
+Otherwise, feel free to skip this section.

 To begin, ensure that you have access to the Testkube Enterprise API & Dashboard Docker images.
 You can either request access from your Testkube representative or upload the Docker image tarball artifacts to a private Docker registry.